undertherain/gpt-bench/README.md

 # Large Language Modeling Benchmark

-This benchmark measures throughput of a causal language model training.
+This benchmark measures throughput of a causal language model training in tokens per second.
 The model is implemented following LLaMa architecture (e.g. using rotary embeddings) but parameterized to contain 1.4 buiillion paramters, similarly to GPT-2 (1.5B) or GPT-J (6B).
-The model is implemented following the HuggingFace transforemrs library code, however
+The model definition is based on the HuggingFace transforemrs library code, stripped of most of external dependencies.

 # Correctness

 In order to be able to execute in relatively short time, the benchmark does not check for convergence to a given findelity metric etc.
-We expect that all operations are performed correctly in corresponding numeric formats
+We expect that all operations are performed correctly in corresponding numeric formats, according to model definition.

 # Running